nuxeo-sandbox/nuxeo-retention/README.md

     - Field: `rule:endAction`
  - **Or** A list of predefined actions, each being an operation.
    - Field: `rule:endActions` (plural)
-   - The plugin provides the `RetentionBegin` vocabulary for this purpose
+   - The plugin provides the `RetentionEnd` vocabulary
    - This vocabulary can be localized, and the ID of each item is the ID of the operation
    - NOTE: It is not possible to have both a single Automation chain _and_ a list of predefined operations